zmorton8057/mudlFrontEnd/README.md

 MUDL allows a user to specify or identify latent emotions and deliver hyper-targeted solutions, mantras, psychological advice, and games based on the individual’s needs.
 By creating a unique search method where a user can quickly and easily navigate through over 1,080 unique endpoints on the app.

 ## Motivation
-To improve the over mental health of anyone seeking to get a better understanding of themselves and others.
+To improve mental health of anyone open to a greater understanding of themselves and others.

 ## UI/UX
 ![picture](./mudl/assets/images/readMe/mudlLogin.png)